NeoMetalx1/todo_cli/README.md

 ## Installation

-To build and install `todo_cli` on your system, follow these steps:
+To build and install `todo` on your system, follow these steps:

 1. **Clone the Repository**: